greenmochi/ultimate/README.md

 ## gulp start

 Runs development server for the ui.
 Bundles electron files and run electron.
+Also runs all the service binaries from their build directory.

 ```bash
 $ gulp start